+According to the model, in both cases (the single- and two-generation scenario), the final stages of the galactic merger probably occurred around 400\,Myr.
 Our lower estimate of the merger time 200\,Myr is in the contradiction with \cite{4993decam} claiming the merger time to be lower than 200\,Myr.
-The estimate calculated in Section~5.1 in \cite{4993decam} is based on the assumption that the merger time is shorter than the crossing time, while the nature of the shells implies that the crossing time at the radius of the outermost shell is rather close to the merger time or lower if the first shell or shells, that were created after the merger, are not observed.
+The estimate calculated in Section~5.1 in \cite{4993decam} is based on an incorrect assumption that the time since the merger is shorter than the crossing time.
+In fact, the nature of the shells implies that the crossing time at the radius of the outermost shell is rather close to the time since the merger or lower if the first shell or shells (that were created after the merger) are not observed.